mzdb/mzdb-specs/README.md

 Left and right HWHMs precision is always 32bits.

-The param_tree column is kept but will be empty for the moment.
+The param_tree column is kept but is NULL by default.

+### Version 0.6

+Table bounding_box_msn_rtree added to support indexing of DIA datasets.

 ## Benchmarks and use cases